Ludo Lacroix: Triple Eight Race Engineering

 Lacroix moved to Australia in 2003 to join the then-Australian offshoot, Triple Eight Race Engineering as a technical director and head of the engineering department.

 In 2008, Lacroix designed the aerodynamics for the new Ford FG Falcon raced by Triple Eight.

 At the 2013 Bathurst 1000, Lacroix engineered a Triple Eight wildcard entry #10 Holden VF Commodore driven by Mattias Ekström and Andy Priaulx which ultimately finished in 10th place.

 In 2016, he engineered the #888 Holden VF Commodore driven by Craig Lowndes.
 After announcing his impending departure part-way through the season, he was stood down by team principal Roland Dane and replaced in this role by John McGregor.

 DJR Team Penske

 In 2017 Lacroix moved to DJR Team Penske becoming the engineer on Scott McLaughlin's Ford FG X Falcon.

 Nulon Racing

-In 2024 Lacroix moved to PremiAir Nulon Racing to become engineer for Tim Slade.
+In 2024 Lacroix moved to PremiAir Nulon Racing to become an engineer for Tim Slade.